Spoiler Alert (How I Met Your Mother)

-"Spoiler Alert" is the eighth episode in the third season of the television series How I Met Your Mother and 52nd overall.
+"Spoiler Alert" is the eighth episode of the third season of the American television series How I Met Your Mother and the 52nd episode overall.
 It originally aired on CBS on November 12, 2007.
+The episode was directed by Pamela Fryman and written by Stephen Lloyd.

+The episode centers on Ted discovering an irritating habit of his new girlfriend Cathy, which leads the group to point out previously unnoticed flaws in one another.
+A parallel storyline follows Marshall as he tries to retrieve the results of his bar examination.
+The episode received generally positive reviews, with The A.V.
+Club giving it a B grade and IGN rating it 8.6 out of 10.

 Plot

 Ted thinks that he has found the perfect girl, Cathy (Lindsay Price) and decides to take her to dinner with the gang.
 During the dinner, Ted can see the group's hate for Cathy and their annoyance whenever she speaks to them.
 At first they refuse to give a reason so as not to "spoil" her for him, but eventually Marshall tells him that she talks too much.
 Ted refuses to believe it, but when Robin insists that he think about the dinner, Ted realizes that Cathy did not allow the gang to answer her questions and continued speaking over them.
 Now that Ted knows, he cannot stand her garrulousness.
 The five friends then let slip each other's flaws until all are "spoiled,” and thus are more annoying to those who had previously not noticed the flaws: